-The disputed domain names incorporate the Complainant's CARVANA mark in its entirety or an obvious misspelling of the CARVANA mark with the addition of the word "auto" or typos of "auto", which, given the circumstances of this case, the Panel finds is an attempt by the Respondent to confuse and/or mislead Internet users seeking or expecting the Complainant's website.
-Previous UDRP panels have ruled that when a disputed domain name contains an obvious misspelling of a registered mark, "a likelihood of confusion is presumed, and such confusion will inevitably result in the diversion of Internet traffic from the Complainant's site to the Respondent's site" (see Edmunds.com, Inc v.
+Further, the disputed domain names incorporate typosquatting variations of the Complainant's CARVANA mark which the Panel finds is an attempt by the Respondent to confuse and/or mislead Internet users seeking or expecting the Complainant.
+The disputed domain names include a one-letter typo or add a single letter to the mark.
+Previous UDRP panels ruled that in such circumstances "a likelihood of confusion is presumed, and such confusion will inevitably result in the diversion of Internet traffic from the Complainant's site to the Respondent's site" (see Edmunds.com, Inc v.
 Triple E Holdings Limited, WIPO Case No. D2006-1095).
 To this end, prior UDRP panels have established that attracting Internet traffic by using a domain name that is identical or confusingly similar to create a likelihood of confusion with a registered trademark may be evidence of bad faith under paragraph 4(b)(iv) of the Policy.

-Moreover, the Respondent's websites under the disputed domain names resolve to parked webpages, which use the Complainant's CARVANA mark and display what appears to be comprising PPC links specifically purporting to offer links with titles such as "Used Cars Online", "Carvana Cars for Sale" and "Buying Cars Online" that lead to websites offering services which compete with those offered by the Complainant.
-Such use of the disputed domain names indicates that the Respondent has targeted the Complainant and its trademark and is capitalizing on the reputation and goodwill of the Complainant's mark or otherwise mislead Internet users, which are clear indications of bad faith registration and use.
+Moreover, the Respondent's websites under the disputed domain names resolve to parked webpages which use the Complainant's CARVANA mark and display what appears to be comprising PPC links specifically purporting to offer links with titles such as "CARVANA SELL YOUR CAR", "CARVANA CAR SALES" and "CARVANA AUTO SALES" incorporating the Complainant's trademark and which lead to websites offering services which compete with those offered by the Complainant.
+Such use of the disputed domain names indicates that the Complainant has targeted the Complainant and its trademark and is capitalizing on the reputation and goodwill of the Complainant's mark or otherwise mislead Internet users, which are clear indications of bad faith registration and use.

 In addition, the Respondent did not submit a Response in this proceeding.
-Under the circumstances of this case, this is an additional indication of the Respondent's bad faith, which has been considered by the Panel.
+Under the circumstances of this case, this is an additional indication of the Respondent's bad faith, which was considered by the Panel.

-Accordingly, given the particular circumstances of this case, the reputation of the Complainant's trademark, and based on the evidence presented to the Panel, including the registration of the disputed domain names long after the registration of the Complainant's trademark, the typosquatting nature of most of the disputed domain names and their confusing similarity with the Complainant's trademark, the Respondent's use of the disputed domain names and the failure of the Respondent to submit a Response, and the fact that there is no plausible good faith use the Respondent can put the disputed domain names to, the Panel draws the inference that the disputed domain names were registered and are being used in bad faith.
+Accordingly, given the particular circumstances of this case, the reputation of the Complainant's trademark, and based on the evidence presented to the Panel, including the registration of the disputed domain names long after the registration of the Complainant's trademark, the typosquatting nature of the disputed domain names and confusing similarity with the Complainant's trademark, the Respondent's use of the disputed domain names and the failure of the Respondent to submit a response, and the fact that there is no plausible good faith use the Respondent can put the disputed domain names to, the Panel draws the inference that the disputed domain names were registered and are being used in bad faith.